-The College of Biblical Studies and the Department of Behavioral Sciences and Masters of Science in Clinical Mental Health Counseling Program offers a Graduate Certificate in Counseling for Church Leaders.
+The Graduate School of Theology and the Department of Behavioral Sciences and Masters of Science in Clinical Mental Health Counseling Program offers a Graduate Certificate in Counseling for Church Leaders.
 Ministers, associate ministers, youth ministers, family life ministers and/or elders who have interest or duties in counseling are encouraged to enroll in this certificate program.
-The interdisciplinary design of the certificate is reflected in a combination of graduate Bible and counseling courses.
+The interdisciplinary design of the certificate is reflected in a combination of graduate theology and counseling courses.
 Students will gain an understanding of basic counseling skills, using scripture in counseling and specific areas of counseling that church leaders are often called upon to perform.
 The certificate program will give students an opportunity to strengthen and refine their skills whether for members inside the congregation or as an outreach for those in need.
 Students who successfully complete the Graduate Certificate in Counseling for Church Leaders will be better prepared to meet individual and family needs of those seeking help and support within a church context.
 This certificate can be taken for audit or graduate credit.
 Those students completing the Graduate Certificate (for credit) will be presented an official certificate when the program of study is completed.
-If you are interested in obtaining this certificate, contact the Graduate Counseling office.
+If you are interested in obtaining this certificate, see the Graduate Counseling section of this catalog or contact the Graduate Counseling office.